mbappai/flightSuretyDApp/README.md

 ## Develop Client

+You need to move into the `src/dapp` directory and run the following command

+`npm install`

-To run truffle tests:
+To run truffle tests for smart-contract and oracles: Execute the following commands in the root directory.

-`truffle test ./test/flightSurety.js`
-`truffle test ./test/oracles.js`
+`truffle test ./test/flightSurety.js` — For testing smart-contract code `truffle test ./test/oracles.js` — For testing server app which mimics oracles.

 To use the dapp: